M66B/FairEmail/FAQ.md

 S/MIME is not supported because it is not used much and because key management is complex.
 There are also [security concerns](https://security.stackexchange.com/a/83752).

-Note that signed only or encrypted only messages are not supported, see here for some considerations:
+Note that signed only or encrypted only messages are not supported, see here about why not:

 * [OpenPGP Considerations Part I](https://k9mail.github.io/2016/11/24/OpenPGP-Considerations-Part-I.html)
 * [OpenPGP Considerations Part II](https://k9mail.github.io/2017/01/30/OpenPGP-Considerations-Part-II.html)
 * [OpenPGP Considerations Part III Autocrypt](https://k9mail.github.io/2018/02/26/OpenPGP-Considerations-Part-III-Autocrypt.html)

 If you want, you can verify a signature by opening the *signature.asc* attachment.

+Encryption/decryption is a pro feature.

 <br />